Will Shakespeare (TV series)

 Will Shakespeare, also known as Life of Shakespeare and William Shakespeare: His Life & Times, is a 1978 British historical drama series created and written by John Mortimer.
-Broadcast in six parts, the series is a dramatisation of the life and times of the great poet William Shakespeare, played by Tim Curry, and was co-produced by Lew Grade's ATV and RAI and distributed internationally by ITC.
+Broadcast in six parts, the series is a dramatisation of the life and times of the great playwright and poet William Shakespeare, played by Tim Curry, and was co-produced by Lew Grade's ATV and RAI and distributed internationally by ITC.
 The two production companies had collaborated the previous year on Jesus of Nazareth.